Complete type amalgamation for non-standard finite groups: Randomness and Fubini

 is finitely consistent.
 Thus, weakly random types exist (yet the partial type $x=x$ is not weakly random whenever $G\neq \sbgp X$).
 As usual, we say that an element $b$ of $G$ is weakly random over $A$ if $\tp(b/A)$ is.

 Weakly random elements satisfy a weak notion of transitivity.

 \begin{lemma} Let $b$ be weakly random over a set of parameters $C$ and $a$ be weakly random over $C, b$.
 The pair $(a,b)$ is weakly random over $C$. \end{lemma} \begin{proof} We need to show that every $C$-definable subset $Z$ of $\sbgp X^{n+m}$ containing the pair $(a,b)$ has positive density with respect to the product measure $\mu_{n+m}$, where $n=|a|$ and $m=|b|$.
-Since $a$ is weakly random over $C, b$, the fiber $Z_{b}$ of $Z$ over $b$ has measure $\mu_n(Z_{b})\geq r$ for some rational number $r>0$.
-Hence $b$ belongs to the $C$-definable subset $Y=\{ y \in \UU^m \ |\ \mu_n(Z_y) \geq r \}$ of $\sbgp X^m$, so $\mu_m(Y)>0$.
+Since $a$ is weakly random over $C, b$, the fiber $Z_{b}$ of $Z$ over $b$ has measure $\mu_n(Z_{b})= 2r$ for some real number $0< r$.
+Hence $b$ belongs a $C$-definable subset $Y$ of by the definability of the measure.
+In particular, the measure $\mu_m(Y)>0$.
 Thus, as desired. \end{proof} Note that the tuple $b$ above may not be weakly random over $C, a$.
 To remedy the failure of symmetry in the notion of randomness, we will introduce \emph{random} types, which will play a fundamental role in Section \ref{S:pqr}.
-Random types already appear in \cite[Exercise 2.25]{eH13}, so we solely recall Hrushovski's definition of \emph{$\omega$-randomness}.
+Though random types already appear in \cite[Subsection 2.23]{eH13} (see also \cite[Subsection 2.20]{eH12}), we will take the opportunity here to recall Hrushovski's definition of \emph{$\omega$-randomness}.
+All the ideas here until the end of this section are due to Hrushovski and we are merely writing down some of the details for the sake of the presentation.